 THE REST OF OUR ANIMAL FAMILY

-For more information about ranch-visits, presentations, therapy sessions or animal-interaction experiences, please call us at (707) 678-0580 or email us at:
+To discuss how we might help you with presentations, therapy sessions or animal-interaction experiences, please call us at (707) 678-0580 or email Dr. Chan at:

 Donations to California Education Through Animals (CETA) Foundation helps keep the ranch operating